 Associate Professor in Economics at the Institute for Evaluation of Labour Market and Education Policy (IFAU).
 Her research revolves around issues relating to the labour market and social insurance system, with a focus on the elderly.

 Professor of Economics at the Stockholm School of Economics.
 His research focuses primarily on economic inequality, but he has also published work in areas such as political economy, public economics and economic development.

-Associate Professor of Economics and deputy head of the Economics Department at Stockholm University.
+Professor of Economics and deputy head of the Economics Department at Stockholm University.
 Member of the scientific council of the Swedish National Debt Office.
 Her research centres on macroeconomic issues such as monetaty and fiscal policy, wage setting and the relationship between institutions and economic development.

 Professor Emeritus of Economics at Umeå University.
 His research mainly focuses on issues relating to energy, the environment and natural resources.